alfredo/webpagemaker/webpagemaker/api/README.md

 ## Read Page

-Returns the sanitized HTML of a previously published page.
+Returns the sanitized HTML of a previously published page, including nofollow on links.

 **Endpoint:** `/p/{id}`